María Orosa: Death and legacy

 Although her family and friends urged her to flee Manila for her hometown as American and Filipino forces fought Japanese troops in the Battle of Manila, Orosa refused and insisted that, as a soldier, she had to remain at her post.
 On February 13, 1945, Orosa was injured by shrapnel wounds in her government office during an American bombing raid.
 The Remedios Hospital, to which she had been taken was later also bombed, causing a shrapnel shard to pierce her heart and kill her instantly.
 The American Red Cross posthumously gave Orosa a humanitarian award for her food-smuggling efforts.
 Her niece Helen Orosa del Rosario in 1970 published Maria Orosa: Her Life and Work, which also included 700 of Orosa's recipes.

+Orosa's niche at San Agustin Church (Manila).

 The Philippines has officially recognized Orosa's contributions.
 Her home province, Batangas, installed a bust and historical marker in her honor.
-A street in Ermita, Manila (where the Court of Appeals of the Philippines is now located), is named after her, as is a building in the Bureau of Plant Industry.
+A street in Ermita, Manila is named after her, as is a building in the Bureau of Plant Industry.
 During the 65th anniversary of the Institute of Science and Technology, she became one of 19 scientists who received special recognition.
 On November 29, 1983, the National Historical Institute installed a marker in her honor at the Bureau of Plant Industry in Malate, Manila.
 For the centennial of her birth anniversary, the Philippine Postal Corporation issued a postage stamp in her honor.
 Her hometown of Taal, Batangas also celebrated the 125th anniversary of her birth on November 29, 2018.
-On 29 November 2019, Google celebrated her 126th birthday with a Google Doodle.
+On November 29, 2019, Google celebrated her 126th birthday with a Google Doodle.

 On February 8, 2020, Orosa's tombstone was found at the Malate Catholic School, the site of the Remedios Hospital during the Second World War.
-Her remains were reinterred in the crypt of San Agustín Church in Intramuros as part of commemorations for the 80th anniversary of the Battle of Manila on February 13, 2025.
+Her remains were reinterred in the crypt of San Agustín Church in Intramuros, Manila, as part of commemorations for the 80th anniversary of the Battle of Manila on February 13, 2025.